argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

-Note that Argo CD API Server requires additional HTTP headers to be sent in order to enforce if the incoming request is authenticated and authorized before being proxied to the Backend Extension.
+Note that Argo CD API Server requires additional HTTP headers to be sent in order to enforce if the incoming request is authenticated and authorized before being proxied to the backend service.
 The headers are documented below:

 #### `Cookie` (*mandatory*)